-On her way to getting her Masters in French Literature (U. of Michigan), followed by a Masters in European studies (Georgetown School of Foreign Service), Ashley managed to spend three semesters living in France.
-After her studies she landed a plum job with the State department, based in Washington, D.C. (in a building designed by French architect Pierre Charles l’Enfant).
-But her passion for France and Bourbon kept growing.
-There is a poetic logic to her transition from diplomacy to distilling.
-“Bourbon, like diplomacy, brings people together,” Donahey remarks.
+On her way to getting her Masters in French Literature (University of Michigan), followed by a Masters in European Studies (Georgetown School of Foreign Service), Ashley managed to spend three semesters living in France.
+After her studies, she landed a plum job with the State Department, based in Washington, D.C. (in a building designed by French architect, Pierre Charles l’Enfant).
+But her passion for both France and bourbon kept growing.

-In 2017, she followed her passion, handed in her resignation, and moved to Paris.
-Once there, as a sales rep for the famous Maison du Whisky, she traveled the country meeting bartenders and retailers, living the dream.
-But it was about to get even better.
-Tasting Whiskeys with French professionals and enthusiasts, she figured out why they weren’t warming up to Kentucky Bourbons.
+In 2017, she handed in her resignation and moved to Paris.
+Once there, she became a sales rep for the famous Maison du Whisky and she traveled the country meeting bartenders and retailers, living the dream.
+But it was about to get even better: Tasting whiskeys with French professionals and enthusiasts, she figured out why they weren’t warming up to Kentucky bourbons.
 The “knock-you-over” big flavor profiles that American drinkers prefer just didn’t suit French palates.
 “I was discovering that when the French were telling me what they were looking for in a whiskey I was hearing words like, “refined,” “elegant,” and “delicate.
-And the French appreciated more floral notes, creamy mouth-feel, and a long and well-structured finish,” she observes.
+And the French appreciated more floral notes, creamy mouth-feel, and a long and well-structured finish,” she observed.

-Ashley decided to get an MBA at the prestigious French INSEEC Business School, where she wrote her Masters’ Business Plan on how to improve the image of Bourbon in France.
-The “aha” moment came in January 2019 when she decided to put the Plan into action for her own business.
-With her two Kentucky based partners, she worked tirelessly on creating a custom blend suited to the French palate.
-After a year and a half, including a Pandemic interruption, the first shipment of Two Worlds Whiskey arrived in France, and has met with overwhelmingly positive response.
+Ashley decided to get an MBA at the prestigious French INSEEC Business School, where she wrote her culminating business plan on how to improve the image of bourbon in France.
+Her “aha” moment came in January 2019, when she decided to put the plan into action for her own business.
+With her two Kentucky-based partners, she worked tirelessly to create an American custom blend suited to the French palate.
+After a year and a half, including a the interruption of the pandemic, the first shipment of Two Worlds Whiskey arrived in France.
+It was met with an overwhelmingly positive response.
+There is a poetic logic, she now says, to her transition from diplomacy to distilling.
+“Bourbon, like diplomacy, brings people together,” Donahey remarks.